 Packaging is part of the formulation

-Key packaging considerations include:
+Key packaging considerations:

 - moisture and oxygen barrier performance